 - A comprehensive incident response plan that will give you the framework to minimise damage and get the business operating again

 - Ensure that your cyber insurance policy covers damage caused by supplier compromise.

 How PGI can help secure your supply chain

 Of course, cyber security should be a key consideration in any decision on new partnerships/collaborations or decisions on suppliers, providers, mergers and acquisitions, but we know you know that.
 However, sometimes it’s a matter of getting started and that’s often the hardest part.

-PGI offers a range of services to help you gain a deeper understanding and more control over your supply chain management, including our Chief Information Security Officer-as-a-Service offering, which enables you to call on a full team with specialist expertise for your information and cyber security requirements.
+PGI offers a range of services to help you gain a deeper understanding and more control over your supply chain management, including our Cyber Assurance as a Service offering, which enables you to call on a full team with specialist expertise for your information and cyber security requirements.
 This knowledge includes creating and implementing risk assessment processes, creating supplier assurance policies and procedures (such as security-related contract clauses, and due diligence questionnaires), and carrying out onsite supply chain audits.

 If you’re ready to take more control of your supply chain, talk to us.

 Over the years, we have developed a range of content with the aim of educating organisations on cyber security threats and helping them defend their assets and reputation, so for us every month is Cyber Security Awareness Month.